October 2024 Cyber Environment Update

 3. The third measure would establish a Cyber Incident Review Board, an independent advisory body to conduct no-fault post-incident reviews of significant cybersecurity incidents.
 The Optus, Medibank and MediSecure breaches were given as examples of applicable significant cybersecurity incidents.
 These incidents have a wide-ranging impact on regular Australian citizens so it is important the government can analyse the breaches without restraint to collect threat intelligence and prevent similar breaches occurring in the future.

 4. Finally, the Cyber Security Bill 2024 will provide regulatory bodies the authority to mandate security standards for smart devices.
-Presently, smart devices are not subject to mandatory cyber security standards but are present in over five million Australian homes (download the Australian Communications and Media Authority's report on smart device use here This authority would assist the governments towards achieving shields one and two of the Australian Cyber Security Strategy 2023-2030: Strong Businesses and Citizens and Safe Technology.
+Presently, smart devices are not subject to mandatory cyber security standards but are present in over five million Australian homes.
+This authority would assist the government towards achieving shields one and two of the Australian Cyber Security Strategy 2023-2030: Strong Businesses and Citizens and Safe Technology.

 The bill is currently before the Parliamentary Joint Committee on Intelligence and Security with public submissions on the draft legislation having closed on Friday, 25 October 2024.